We also provide a range of specialist services to the wider region, including vascular, renal and cardiology services.

 The hospital is well served by bus routes and the following bus stops are directly outside of the hospital:

 To help you plan your journey to hospital, visit the NEXUS website.
 Here you will find information on bus routes, a live travel map, timetables and a ticket finder.

 The nearest Metro station for Sunderland Royal Hospital is Millfield on Hylton Road.
 It is approximately a ten-minute walk from the station to the hospital.

 Sunderland Royal Hospital operates a paid car-parking system to keep cark parks available and secure.
-If you are travelling by car, we advise you to allow plenty of time to find a parking space, as spaces aren’t always guaranteed.
+If you are travelling by car, we advise you to allow plenty of time to find a parking space.
+Spaces aren’t always guaranteed.
 Parking for staff, patients and visitors is marked at various car parks on site.
 We ask when you visit that patients and visitors please refrain from parking in staff only areas.

 Sunderland Royal Hospital Parking Map

-Sunderland train station is in the town centre and is approximately 1½ miles away, if travelling by train you will need to get the Northern Line.
+Sunderland train station is in the town centre and is approximately 1½ miles away.
+If you are travelling by train you will need to get the Northern Line.

 Cycle map for Sunderland can be found at the following link: http://www.gosmarter.co.uk/resources?category%5B0%5D=12&page=1